augusto-altman/selectizer/README.md

 *   **The name of the object you want to build (from now on _object folder_)**: Selectizer will always look for a folder named just as the object you want to build.
 Inside this folder must be a _config_ sub-folder from where Selectizer can obtain the configuration files, and a _src_ sub-folder with all the javascript files (modules) that composes the object.

-*   **Tha path of a folder containing all the object folders**: This path must be always relative to the root path of your project.
-Selectizer will look for any object folder inside this path.
+*   **Tha path of a folder containing all the object folders**: Selectizer will look for any object folder inside this path.

 After you generate your build it will be located in the _build_ sub-folder of the object folder.